-These are guides which have been written to assist people who are new beginners to Historical European martial arts (HEMA), Western martial arts (WMA) and swordsmanship.
+These are guides and articles which have been written to assist people who are new beginners to Historical European martial arts (HEMA), Western martial arts (WMA) and swordsmanship.

 A brief overview of what this HEMA stuff is all about, along with a summary of the differences between canonical and applied interpretations of source material.
 Click here to read it.

 This short guide provides an overview of the different ways to study historical swordsmanship.
 Click here to read it.

 If you are curious what events and people helped reconstruct and grow the Historical European martial arts movement today, this article will give you an overview.
 Click here to read it.

 This section of the website will point you to learning about the various source material and traditions studied by Historical European martial artists.
 Click here to read it.